 Students may join the program at the beginning of any semester and may take graduate courses in any order at a pace that suits their needs.
 Classes are delivered online via digital streaming video.
 Students may choose the day, time, and location to observe the class lectures, allowing for maximum flexibility.

-Prospective students are encouraged to apply by January 15 for fall admission and September 15 for spring admission.
+Prospective students are encourage to apply for admission at least one month prior to the beginning of the semester.
+For fall admission, apply by July 15; for spring admission, apply by December 1.
 Students may take up to 9 credits as a non-degree seeking student , so it is possible to begin your studies before formal admittance into the program.
-Admission and application procedures for the Electrical Engineering graduate programs are on the ECpE department page and on the Graduate College Web site .
+Admission and application procedures for the Electrical Engineering graduate programs are on the ECpE department page and on the Graduate College website .

 Coursework Only Option